Components

 Similar to HTML, Solid uses class and style attributes to style elements via CSS (Cascading Style Sheets).

-• Class Attribute: Enables styling one or more elements through CSS rules.
+• Class attribute: Enables styling one or more elements through CSS rules.

-• Style Attribute: Inline styles that style single elements.
+• Style attribute: Inline styles that style single elements.

 Inline styling